2016 Youth Pheasant Hunting on Long Island

-The New York State Department of Environmental Conservation (DEC) has announced the dates for the second Long Island youth hunt for Pheasants.
-This year, junior hunters ages 12-15 will have a special two- day hunting season on October 27 & 28 in Suffolk & Nassau County (Wildlife Management Unit 1C & 1A).
+The New York State Department of Environmental Conservation (DEC) has announced the dates for the annual Long Island youth hunt for pheasants.
+This year, junior hunters ages 12-15 will have a special two-day hunting season on October 29 & 30 in Suffolk & Nassau Counties (Wildlife Management Unit 1C & 1A.)

 Pheasant hunting was one of the first hunting experiences for many of today's adult hunters, and this two-day hunt will help maintain this traditional introduction to hunting.
 The excitement of a cackling rooster bursting out of the grassy cover will be an encounter a new hunter won't soon forget!
 Less crowded hunting conditions, experienced adult hunters and dog handlers, and mild weather combine to provide an exceptional upland hunting experience for junior hunters.